Functional Testing Tutorial with Functional Testing Types and Examples:

 You don’t need to get into the system’s internals like its implementation, code or internal characteristics.
 The tester will derive the different inputs to this system based on the requirements, record the outputs for each of them and make sure they are consistent with the expectations.

-Examples of black box testing are: Functional testing, System testing, Acceptance testing, Regression testing, Beta testing and sometimes Integration testing also comes under this category.
+Examples of black box testing are: Functional testing (How it is affected by Cloud Automation), System testing, Acceptance testing, Regression testing, Beta testing and sometimes Integration testing also comes under this category.

 #2) White box testing: